 When the Golden Column is divided by axes into four equal rectangles, the two on the right provide a nice snapshot of Athena's face.

 The top two rectangles of Athena's portrait can be shifted directly west to become a nearly perfect containing rectangle for Athena's hat - the Hatbox.
 During moving, some things in the head area are observed to align with precision (consider the magnification) to the angles set by the (mother) star.
-For instance, the green line is a perfect limit for turns in the engraved lines - the nose, above the forehead, and the white space just before exiting at the top.
-Later on, we duplicate the below diagram from the system.
+For instance, the green line is a truly precise limit for turns in the engraved lines - the nose, above the forehead, and the white space just before exiting at the top.

 Star-rays of Athena's Head